 Seattle Asian Art Museum: The Education Studio, Community Gallery, Chen Community Meeting Room, and Library will be closed.

 We have instituted rigorous cleaning procedures using EPA registered disinfectants throughout the museum, with a special focus on high-touch and high-traffic areas and restrooms.
 We ask that you do your part by washing your hands frequently and using hand sanitizers located throughout the museum.

 Shared materials have been removed from the galleries and interactive touchscreens have been disabled.

 Visit SAM Shop!

-The Seattle Art Museum Shop and Gallery and The Asian Art Museum Shop will be open with very limited capacity during museum operating hours to visitors with a ticket.
+The Seattle Art Museum Shop and Gallery and the Seattle Asian Art Museum Shop are open.
 Please visit SAM Shop if you need to purchase water during your visit.

-We have worked hard to make visitors and staff comfortable during their visit and hope to see you soon!
+We are working hard to make visitors and staff comfortable during their visit and hope to see you soon!